abdullahkashif/Calculator/README.md

 This app is a calculator it is 100% coded by me the coding language is Swift No other languages were used in this project

-The compatible devices / softwares are listed below:
+The compatible softwares are listed below:

-Devices:

-iPhone,
-iPad,
-Macbook (any model) and
-iMac (any model)

 Softwares: